 Switch to HiFi Mode

-Audirvana is high-performance audio playback software which handles all formats and resolutions, makes music a priority on your computer, adapts its settings to your sound system, and offers you all the necessary features to optimize your setup.
+Audirvana is a high-performance audio playback software which handles all formats and resolutions, makes music a priority on your computer, adapts its settings to your sound system, and offers you all the necessary features to optimize your setup.

 It looks familiar.